Taiwan Space Agency: 2023

-National Science and Technology Council placed under the direct oversight of the National Science and Technology Council and renamed the Taiwan Space Agency.
+The organization is placed under the direct oversight of the National Science and Technology Council and renamed the Taiwan Space Agency.
 The Chinese name was not changed.

+2025

+The agency selected a site in Pingtung County for the construction of Taiwan's National Launch Site.

+In summer 2025 the Industrial Technology Research Institute (ITRI) ceased its involvement in the Taiwan Space Agency's 5G LEO communications satellite project saying that they had realized that satellites were outside of their area of expertise.
+ITRI was replaced by private firms.

 Taiwanese rocket launch program

-TASA developed several suborbital launch vehicles based on the Sky Bow II surface-to-air missile.
-There have been six to seven launches as of 2010.
+TASA developed sounding rocket based on the Sky Bow II surface-to-air missile with added booster.
+There have been 10 launches as of 2024, with 9 successful flights.

-Taiwanese satellite launch vehicle program

-Little has been publicly revealed about the specification of Taiwan's first launch vehicle for small satellites (SLV) (小型發射載具).
-It should be able to place a 100 kg payload to a 500–700 km orbit.
-This SLV will be a major technological improvement based on existing sounding rockets and will consist of four solid propellant stages with two strap-on solid rocket boosters.
-Therefore, it will be in the same class of the Indian SLV-3.
-The inaugural launch was scheduled to take place during the second phase of the 2004–2018 space project (第二期太空計畫), placing a Taiwanese-made satellite into orbit and after the preparatory launches of 10 to 15 sounding rockets (探空火箭).
+A new sounding rocket launch site was completed in 2025.
+The site features an assembly hall, control building, and a launch area.

 Taiwanese designed and built satellites

 Formosat (formerly ROCSAT)

-The FORMOSAT (福爾摩沙衛星) name derived from Formosa and satellite (formerly ROCSAT (中華衛星) = Republic of China (ROC) + satellite (sat)).
+The FORMOSAT (福爾摩沙衛星) name derived from Formosa and satellite (formerly ROCSAT (中華衛星), an abbreviation of Republic of China and satellite.